DanielEWeeks/Mix_Bayes/README.md

+* R scripts for sample calculation of
+"Flexible Approximate Bayes", FAB

 * Chi_square_ln_odds_ratio.r is an illustration of posterior interval and point estimates for the squared ln(OR).
 The prior on ln(OR)^2 is assumed to be the squared normal N(0, s0), that is the scaled